ECP-WarpX/WarpX/Examples/Tests/ohm_solver_guiding_field/README.rst

 .. _examples-ohm-solver-magnetic-reconnection:

-Ohm Solver: Magnetic Reconnection
+Ohm Solver: Guiding Field (Magnetic Reconnection)
 =================================

 Hybrid-PIC codes are often used to simulate magnetic reconnection in space plasmas.
 An example of magnetic reconnection from a force-free sheet is provided, based on the simulation described in :cite:t:`ex-Le2016`.
+This is a copy of the original ohm_solver_magnetic_reconnection example, but with an external (static) guiding magnetic field.

 Run
 ---